mrusme/lemon/README.md

 - WiFi
 - A Raspberry Pi with a [Pimoroni Unicorn Hat HD](https://shop.pimoroni.de/products/unicorn-hat-hd)
-- Raspbian on its microSD card
+- [Raspbian Desktop](https://github.com/mrusme/lemon/issues/2) (not lite/headless!) on its microSD card
 - A GitHub account

 ## Installation